civarson/chrome-mac-app-icons/README.md

 # Google Chrome App Icons for MacOS Dock

-A small collection of Google Chrome app icons designed to personalize your MacOS Dock.
-These icons provide a sleek and stylish look for your Chrome apps, making your dock more visually appealing.
+A small collection of icons for Chrome-generated apps designed to personalize your MacOS dock.
+These icons provide a familiar look for your Chrome apps, making your dock more visually consistent.

 ## Adding Chrome Apps to Your Dock